 Chronic pain can have a major effect on your overall quality of sleep.
-According to the National Sleep Association, pain is a main factor in Americans’ sleep debt.
+According to the National Sleep Association, pain is a major factor in creating sleep debt.
 People who suffer from chronic pain experience lower sleep quality and higher stress levels.
-We’ve got a look at the best sleeping positions for pain – including back, neck and shoulder pain – to help you catch your best zzzzs.
+We’ve got a look at the best sleeping positions for pain – including back, neck and shoulder pain – to help you catch your best zzz’s.

 Sleep quality 101

-Physical pain often causes restless nights.
+Pain often rears its head at night, leading to restless nights and a lack of good sleep.
 If you’re living with chronic pain, you likely often struggle to find a comfortable sleeping position.
 The position you choose is critical: it can help to ease certain types of pain, make it easier to sleep and help prevent further aches.

 If you consistently have trouble falling asleep or often wake up feeling sore, it might be time to change the way you’re sleeping.
 In general, it’s essential to: